waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### 2. Tile Type Glossary (Observed Mechanics)
 - **Linked Boulder Rotation:** A puzzle mechanic where using Strength on one of two adjacent water-based boulders causes both to rotate in a linked fashion, rather than being pushed.
 (Observed on Seafoam Islands B3F)
 - **Hidden Passages (Confirmed):** Some impassable-looking walls can be walked through.
 A systematic, tile-by-tile search is required to find them, especially when system feedback indicates an area is not a dead end despite appearances.
 (Discovered on Seafoam Islands B4F at (16, 15), Discovered on Seafoam Islands B2F at (19, 8))
-- **Strength activation:** Does not need to be reactivated for every boulder push.
-The push is executed by walking into the boulder.
-The boulder moves one tile, and the player's position does not change when pushing vertically, but moves into the boulder's previous space when pushing horizontally.
-- **Boulder Pushing Mechanics:** Pushing a boulder is a multi-step process that consumes multiple turns.
-If not facing, first button press turns and pushes.
-If already facing, one button press pushes it one tile (player stays in place).
-To push again, must walk to new adjacent tile.
+- **Boulder & Strength Mechanics:** Strength does not need to be reactivated for every boulder push.
+Pushing a boulder is a multi-step process.
+If not facing a boulder, the first directional button press will turn the player to face it and push the boulder one tile in the same turn.
+If already facing, pressing the same directional button again will push it one tile (player stays in place).
+To push a boulder multiple times, the player must walk to a tile adjacent to its new position after each push.
+When pushing vertically, the player's position does not change, but when pushing horizontally, the player moves into the boulder's previous space.

 ## C. Tool & Agent Development